winnie54/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that changes the owner of the file hello to betty if only it is owned by the user guillaume
+Script that will play the StarWars IV episode in the terminal